Gond ke laddu/antina unde/dink laddu step-by-step recipe with photos.

 Shape the laddu while the mixture is still hot.
 Do not wait for the mixture to come to room temperature.

 Make sure the jaggery syrup thickens and reaches one-string consistency.
 This is important for the laddu to bind well.

 Any nuts of your choice will work well for this recipe.
 I use cashew and almonds.
-Poppy seeds is purely optional but I highly recommend using it.
+Poppy seeds are purely optional but I highly recommend using them.

 Make sure you use dried dates (and not fresh ones).
-Dried dates are basically dates which are hard and does not have any moisture content.
+Dried dates are basically dates that are hard and do not have any moisture content.

-Do try this healthy, nutritious sweet treats this winter and I am sure you will love it.
+Do try these healthy, nutritious sweet treats this winter and I am sure you will love it.

 Gond ke laddu/Antina unde/Dink laddu

 - ½ cup edible gum gond/antu/dink

 - ¼ cup almonds sliced

 - 1 ½ cup coconut dried or dessicated